 If you later change your mind and do decide to file foreign applications you must notify the PTO within 45 days of taking action, i.e., actually filing a foreign application, on that change (or any US patent issued to you will by law automatically be invalid) and, at the very latest, the PTO must be notified no less than 2 months before the 18 month time expires.
 Be aware that other actions such as putting prototypes of your invention on the market just after PAP filing may have already made it impossible for you to get foreign patents even though you beat the 2-month-before-the-18-month date and that the act of filing a foreign application after 1 year from your priority date will, in almost all foreign countries, cause you to lose the right to use that priority date even though it may not preclude you from getting the foreign patent.

 Just a word or so about international patents.
 First there is no such thing as a worldwide patent or even a worldwide patent application.
 There are some opportunities to file some "international" patent applications such as in the European Union but you will still be required to pay the fees for any country you wish to have "rubber stamp" and grant you a patent enforceable in their country for your approved application to the European Patent Office.
+(Unfortunately not here yet but coming in 2015 will be the European "unitary patent.")
 You can also prepare a Patent Cooperation Treaty (PCT) application and file it with the USPTO (yes, the same place you file a US application).
 The US is one of 115+ countries that support the PCT under the auspices of the World Trade Organization (WTO - www.wto.org)) and the World Intellectual Property Office (WIPO - www.wipo.org).

 The PCT application is a standardized application format that all PCT countries have agreed to accept in lieu of most of their country specific requirements but the catch is the PCT application itself never issues as a patent.
 The PCT application, complete with it's filing fee, can be used primarily to buy a delay in when you must file, with more fees of course, patent applications in each country you wish to obtain a patent in.
 You can delay foreign filing up to 20 months from your priority date if you only go through the PCT Search stage.
 However, if within 19 months you elect to go through "preliminary examination" and, with more fees of course, file your demand for such examination you can thereby delay for up to 30 months (31 in a few countries) when you must file individual country (or regional) patent applications formatted as, and disclosure wise nearly identical to, what your PCT application already is.